prik/PhotoList/README.md

 # PhotoList

-My first iOS app created entirely in code, so without using the Storyboard.
+My first iOS app created entirely in code, without using the Storyboard.

 ## Features